wildfly-extras/wildfly-camel/examples/projects/camel-mail/README.md

 To run the example.

 1. Change into the `camel-mail` directory
-2. Run `mvn clean wildfly:run`
+2. Build the project `mvn clean install`
+3. Deploy the web application `mvn wildfly:run`
-3. When the WildFly server has started, browse to `http://localhost:8080/example-camel-mail/`
+4. When the WildFly server has started, browse to `http://localhost:8080/example-camel-mail/`

 You should see a form from which you can test sending emails with Camel.

 ## Testing Camel email
-Enter a from, to, subject and email message body and click the 'send button'.
+Enter a 'from' address, subject and email message body and click the 'send button'.
+Note that the pop3 mail endpoint was configured to retrieve mail from the mailbox of 'user2@localhost'.
+Therefore the web UI is hard coded to route mail to this address.

 The form details are posted to a servlet defined within the MailSendServlet class.
 This servlet forwards the data entered on the web form to the Camel
 `direct:sendmail` endpoint.
 This triggers an email to be sent to the local Greenmail SMTP sevrer.